Can Cosmology Provide a Test of Quantum Mechanics?: Nonlinear Quantum Mechanics (NLQM)

-Just how sensitive is $\mathcal{P}(k)$ to the detailed quantum predictions?
-In particular, are there reasonable generalizations of quantum mechanics which will make (testable) predictions for the power spectrum and for which these predictions are different from those of standard quantum mechanics?
+How sensitive is $\mathcal{P}(k)$ to the detailed quantum nature of the fluctuations?
+One way of answering this question is to use a generalization of quantum mechanics which makes testable predictions for the power spectrum and to compare these predictions to those of standard quantum mechanics.

 The logical structure of quantum mechanics is rigid and this rigidity makes it difficult to match its successes with a modified theory.
 What can an imagined change or correction to quantum mechanics look like?
 Because almost all physical linear theories have, at some level, nonlinear corrections, it is natural to ask if there exists small nonlinear corrections to quantum mechanics.
 This is more challenging to do than to say, since it is difficult to add nonlinear terms and maintain sensible physical interpretation.
 Nevertheless, several authors have tried \cite{WEINBERG1989336,BIALYNICKIBIRULA1976}.
 While there are reasons to be uncomfortable with the nonlinearities (see \cite{GISIN1990,POLCHINSKI1991,JORDAN2009,BASSI2015,HELOU2017} for discussions and many references) physics requires testing not comfort.